w3c/wcag-act-rules/content/rules/23a2a8/index.md

 #### Failed Example 3

+<a class="example-link" title="Failed Example 3" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/23a2a8/fef9a3ad8b2f2a6beeaf44ef7dafce08e743ea67.html">Open in a new tab</a>

 This `img` element inside a `div` positioned off screen has an empty [accessible name][] and an [implicit role][] of `img`.

 ```html